BNN-DFA-QUBO/BNN-DFA-QUBO/README.md

 The repository includes a separate reproducibility layer for comparing experiments across platforms such as NVIDIA CUDA, Apple MPS, and CPU.

-The protocol fixes:

-Random seed (42)

-Training sample order for every one of the 16 training epochs

-Test sample order

-Dataset sizes and protocol metadata

-The reproducibility layer does not modify the existing files in experiments/ or models/.
-Instead, it runs the original experiments through a protocol-controlled data loader.

 7.1 Verify the protocol

 Before running the experiments, verify that the protocol is complete and